 Comparing Traffic Sources

 Knowing how your visitors find you (where they come from) helps you know where to focus your efforts.
 It also helps you identify successful strategies that are working for your competitors.

 You’ll notice that the majority of traffic for our group of project management sites comes in directly.
 Because project management tools are often bookmarked for everyday use, we can assume that a disproportionate amount of direct traffic is normal.

-Other project management sites might choose to develop an influencer marketing or link-building campaign to also try and gain more traffic from referrals.
+Other project management sites might choose to develop an influencer marketing or link-building campaign to try and gain more traffic from referrals.